 Try using free methods to promote your site at first.
 Tell all your friends on Facebook, spread it to your network on LinkedIn, and promote to all your Twitter followers.
 Post a link to the relevant subreddit on Reddit.
 Get some early users and feedback.

 Don’t hire any SEO “experts.”
 Write good content, and make sure your site works (no loading issues).
 Be a good source of information, and you will be rewarded accordingly.
-It’s a waste of time trying to guess (our outsmart) the ranking algorithms, especially at the beginning.
+It’s a waste of time trying to outsmart the ranking algorithms, especially at the beginning.

 Before blowing too much money on paid traffic, learn the most you can about your visitors so you can increase the conversion rate.
-Quantcast offers a free tool for demographic profiling, and Google Analytics gives you a comprehensive look at your traffic.
+Take a good look at your Google Analytics data for a comprehensive look at your traffic.

 5.)
 Payments and Billing